Bonk-Army/ASE-Taskhub-Documentation/README.md

 The development will follow the common clean code standards and naming conventions.
 Also we will create a definition of d which will be added here as soon as its complete.

 ## 4. Supporting Information
-For any further information you can contact the TaskHub Team or check our (TaskHub Blog)[https://taskhub854228916.wordpress.com/].
+For any further information you can contact the TaskHub Team or check our [TaskHub Blog](https://taskhub854228916.wordpress.com/).
 The Team Members are:
 - Nico
 - Krissi
 - Danny